Designing a Clean and Elegant Blog Layout with Photoshop

 Step 65

-Duplicate Read More button and change its label to number.
-We are going to use it for page navigation.
-Remember to set one of the button to hover condition.
+Replicate the Read More button and adjust its label to a number, intending to use these for page navigation.
+Ensure to designate one button to represent the hover state for visual feedback.

 Step 66: Footer